cowlicks/hyper-rss/README.md

 Then it should create this config file.

 Reader *can* piggy back off this config file to ease local testing, for this reason we add the discovery key to it.

+### Different builds

+We should be able to split this into two builds, Writer-reader and reader.
+Where reader is smaller because it does not need the stuff to pull parse wriet the hrss

+## Entry Points

+* rss downloading
+* serve local rss (from data downloaded by via rss downloading)